rev-net/memo/memo.md

 - **Revnet Research Group, LLC (RRG):** The split operator of the $REV revnet to start.
 - **Revnet Fund 1, LLC (RF1):** A fund that interfaces between traditional limited partners and onchain revnets.

 It is important to also mention Juicebox DAO ($JBX), the community instrumental to the research and development of revnets.
-It's upcoming Juicebox V4 protocol on which revnets are built will host a fee collecting project under the ticker $NANA, itself a revnet, which will be broadly held by Juicebox DAO.
-Think of $NANA as a unit of account that accrues to $JBX governance.
+Its upcoming Juicebox V4 protocol on which revnets are built will host a fee collecting project under the ticker $NANA, itself a revnet, which will be broadly held by Juicebox DAO.
+Think of $NANA as a unit of account capturing protocol revenues from V4 that accrue to $JBX governance.

 In summary, they have the following relationships:
 - $REV's split is operated by RRG, described below.